 Crested geckos do best in a room temperature of approximately 70 to 80 degrees Fahrenheit.
 If the temperature drops below the ideal range, a small heat pad can be put under one end of the enclosure, or a light fixture with a low-wattage bulb can be placed on top.
 Caution must be used so the enclosure does not get overheated.
 Overall ambient temperature should never exceed 83 degrees, and temperatures should not drop lower than the upper 60s.
 Keepers should mist the sides of the enclosure and foliage several times daily to maintain a higher humidity.

-Special lighting is not required as crested geckos are nocturnal.
-However, ultraviolet or special terrarium lights can be used to simulate a daytime/nighttime cycle.
+Special lighting is not required as crested geckos are crepuscular and are active at dawn and dusk and at night.
+However, a low level ultraviolet light or special terrarium lights can be used to simulate a daytime/nighttime cycle.

 Crested geckos are fruit and insect eaters.
 Babies usually do not eat for three to five days after hatching; they are still nourished by the absorption of egg yolk at this time.
 Hatchlings can be started out on quarter-inch crickets, fruit baby food mixed with turkey baby food or the T-Rex Crested Gecko Diet.
 The powdered T-Rex diet can be added to the fruit baby food and alternated with the crickets.

 Feed crested geckos in the evening when they are more likely to be active and looking for food.
 They can be fed every other day, alternating the T-Rex and fruit mixture with crickets.
 To determine the correct cricket size for crested geckos, keepers should estimate the distance from the gecko’s eyes to its mouth.
 Crickets of this length will be small enough for the gecko to easily ingest.